RyanKuang2004/AUJobsScraper/README.md

 ## Docker Deployment

-Run both the scraper and processor simultaneously using Docker Compose.
+Run scrapers and processor using Docker Compose.
+Each scraper platform runs as a separate service.

 ### Prerequisites